Skip to main content

 Resources:

-To get less junk mail in the first place, you can get on the "Stop Sending Me This Crap" list at the Direct Marketing Association's Mail Preference Service
+To get less junk mail in the first place, you can get on the "Stop Sending Me This Crap" list — start with the junk mail page at the Privacy Rights Clearinghouse.

 Almost half of all junk mail goes unopened to the landfill (or the recycle bin).